 I wanted to do music full time but wasn't making enough from the gigs so I decided why not share my love of music and piano by teaching!!

-I've worked with all kinds of students super young 3-4yrs old to really old 45-50yrs old.
+I've worked with all kinds of students from young 3-4yrs old to older 50+yrs old.
 I've worked with kids that have trouble learning the basics and I've worked with kids that excel quickly through the material.
 I'm also used to working with younger kids that have shorter attention spans I can usually get them back on track and focused so they can learn the material.

 At Guitar Center we have the students perform in a recital at the end of each quarter.
 This past quarter I had some of my younger students perform and they did so well!
 I've never been so happy!!